zorrowang/LeetCode/docs/Languages/Java/data-structure/String.md

 ### Memory allotment of String

-As we know both Stack and Heap space are part of Java Virtual Machine (JVM).
-But these memory spaces are used for different purposes.
+As we know both Stack and Heap space is part of Java Virtual Machine (JVM).
+However, these memory spaces are used for different purposes.
 Stack space contains specific values that are short-lived whereas Heap space used by Java Runtime to allocate memory to objects and JRE classes.
 In Java, strings are stored in the heap area.

 #### Why Java strings stored in Heap, not in Stack?

-Well, String is a class and strings in java treated as an object, hence the object of String class will be stored in Heap, not in the stack area.
+Well, String is a class, and strings in Java are treated as an object, hence the object of String class will be stored in Heap, not in the stack area.
 Let’s go deep into the topic.
-As we all know we can create string object in two ways, i.e
+As we all know we can create a string object in two ways, i.e

 - By string literal
 - By using _`new`_ keyword

 Here the JVM checks the String Constant Pool.
 If the string does not exist then a new string instance is created and placed in the pool if the string exists then it will not create a new object rather it will return the reference to the same instance.
-The cache which stores these string instances is known as String Constant pool or String Pool.
+The cache that stores these string instances is known as String Constant pool or String Pool.
 In earlier versions of Java up to JDK 6 String pool was located inside PermGen(Permanent Generation) space.
 But in JDK 7 it is moved to the main heap area.

-#### Why did the String pool move from PermGen to normal heap area?
+#### Why did the String pool move from PermGen to the normal heap area?

 PermGen space is limited space, the default size is just 64 MB.
-And it was a problem of creating and storing too many string objects in PermGen space.
+It was a problem of creating and storing too many string objects in PermGen space.
 That’s why the String pool is moved to a larger heap area.
-To make the java more memory efficient the concept of string literal is used.
+To make Java more memory efficient the concept of string literal is used.

-By the use of _`new`_ keyword, the JVM will create a new string object in the normal heap area even if the same string object present in the string pool.
+By the use of _`new`_ keyword, the JVM will create a new string object in the normal heap area even if the same string object is present in the string pool.

 ```java
 import java.io.*;